 If you aren’t a fan of juniper forward gins, I highly recommend you give the Botanist gin a try.
 Citrus, mint and a little spice are the predominate flavors in this gin.

 That little bit of cinnamon rounded out the flavors and added a subtle warmth to this gin and lime juice drink, while keeping the essence of this classic cocktail.

 Here are some other favorite gin cocktails!

-- Ginger Rogers – a gin and ginger ale cocktail
+- Gin and ginger ale cocktail

 - Fresh Blackberry Bramble Cocktail

 - French 75

 If you liked this gin gimlet, I’d love for you to give it a 5 star rating!!
 Cheers!
 Nancy

 The Botanist Gin Gimlet

 - 1/2 cup water